Frezzle/frezzle/README.md

 ### Welcome 😌

-Take a seat 🛋️ grab a drink ☕️ and enjoy some code 👀
+Grab a drink ☕️ take a seat 🛋️ and enjoy some code 👀

 ### Apps